Norvasc Coupons & Discount Card - Compare Prices Near You

 Some side effects of Norvasc (amlodipine) may diminish over time as the body adjusts to the medication.
 Common side effects like dizziness, flushing, or swelling in the ankles and feet might improve after a few days or weeks.
 However, if side effects persist or become bothersome, it is important to consult a healthcare provider.
 They can provide guidance on managing side effects or consider adjusting the treatment plan if necessary.

-What foods should not be eaten with amlodipine?
+What vitamins should not be taken with amlodipine?